ATFutures/activeTransportToolbox/who-data/accra/osm/README.md

    potential places of employment (buildings with other than exclusive residential purpose).

-The final two of these currently take a long time to calculate (just getting results for the moment; efficiency will come later).
+The final two of these currently take a long time to calculate.
 They respectively represent effective first mile and last mile pedestrian journeys make to connect with the bus system.

+Please see `data-intermediate` folder for full flow files for both Accra and Kathmandu.